 Teachers themselves inquire into the factors that lead to improved learning outcomes for children.
 These factors include a differentiated curriculum to enable personalised learning (that is to say, “one size does not fit all”), an orderly environment as a precondition for both effective learning and collaborative decision-making, and the need for all of us to have high expectations for all learners.
-We have been articulating our understandings in a series of documents with a summary available at the “read more” button below.
-More curriculum and pedagogical documents will be published this year as they are finalised as part of the staff professional learning and action research projects.
+More curriculum and pedagogical documents will be published next year as we undertake our four yearly review, and as part of the staff professional learning and action research projects.

 Children are at the centre of curriculum development at Brunswick East PS, therefore our learning and teaching programs are planned to meet the needs of each and every child.
 We value that children come to school already equipped with the desire and ability to learn.
 They come with an ability to think deeply, with different learning styles and a multitude of experiences and social interactions.
 They have been exploring and investigating their worlds to construct their own theories about how things work long before they come to school.
 So that their curiosity and learning continues we set high expectations for all learners across all areas of the curriculum.

 Teacher – initiated experiences: By taking account of curriculum guidelines, children’s interests, learning styles, knowledge and understandings, teachers plan for possibilities and prepare an irresistible, ever-changing environment, full of open-ended challenges and situations that invite children to inspect and explore the world around them.
 Teachers then closely observe children through questioning, listening, discussion and analysis of work.
 They look at ways that students interpret and respond to their environment, which is then modified accordingly, to elicit deeper thinking and learning in all areas of the Victorian Curriculum.
 This process of learning is achieved through focused, teacher-guided projects.